rhosen/goynapin/content/english/products/product-17.md

 draft: false
 ---

-🌸 Introducing the **Medium Plumeria Hair Claw (Single)** — a delicate, stylish way to accent your hair.
+🌸 Introducing the Medium Plumeria Hair Claw (Single) — a delicate, stylish way to accent your hair.

-✨ This is **one medium-sized plumeria-shaped hair claw**, ideal for light holds, side twists, bangs, or pairing with other clips for layered looks.
+✨ This is one medium-sized plumeria-shaped hair claw, ideal for light holds, side twists, bangs, or pairing with other clips for layered looks.
 Smaller than the large, but still full of charm.

-🔹 Available in **six vibrant colors**: white, blue, pink, purple, yellow, and orange — choose the one that matches your mood or outfit.
+🎨 Available in six vibrant colors: white, blue, pink, purple, yellow, and orange — choose the one that matches your mood or outfit.

-🔗 Lightweight and easy to use, it adds a **floral touch** without weighing your hair down.
+📎 Lightweight and easy to use, it adds a floral touch without weighing your hair down.
 Perfect for everyday wear, school, work, or a casual day out.

 💖 A simple accessory with a smile — great for creating soft styles or adding a hint of color to your look.